Rudolf Nureyev: Illness and final years

+Nureyev began a marked decline in the summer of 1991 and entered the final phase of the disease in the spring of 1992.
 In March 1992, living with advanced AIDS, he visited Kazan and appeared as a conductor in front of the audience at Musa Cälil Tatar Academic Opera and Ballet Theater, which now presents the Rudolf Nureyev Festival in Tatarstan.
 Returning to Paris, with a high fever, he was admitted to the hospital Notre Dame du Perpétuel Secours in Levallois-Perret, a suburb northwest of Paris, and was operated on for pericarditis, an inflammation of the membranous sac around the heart.
-At that time, what inspired him to fight his illness was the hope that he could fulfill an invitation to conduct Prokofiev's Romeo and Juliet at an American Ballet Theatre benefit on 6 May 1992 at the Metropolitan Opera House in New York.
+He was determined to recover so that he could fulfill an invitation to conduct Prokofiev's Romeo and Juliet at an American Ballet Theatre benefit on 6 May 1992 at the Metropolitan Opera House in New York.
 He did so and was elated at the reception.

-In July 1992, Nureyev showed renewed signs of pericarditis but determined to forswear further treatment.
+In July 1992, Nureyev showed renewed signs of pericarditis but declined further treatment.
 His last public appearance was on 8 October 1992, at the premiere at Palais Garnier of a new production of La Bayadère that he choreographed after Marius Petipa for the Paris Opera Ballet.
 Nureyev had managed to obtain a photocopy of Ludwig Minkus' original score when in Russia in 1989.
 The ballet was a personal triumph although the gravity of his condition was evident.
 The French Culture Minister, Jack Lang, presented him that evening on stage with France's highest cultural award, the Commandeur de l'Ordre des Arts et des Lettres.

 Death

-Nureyev re-entered the hospital Notre Dame du Perpétuel Secours in Levallois-Perret on 20 November 1992 and remained there until his death from AIDS complications at age 54 on 6 January 1993.
+Nureyev re-entered the hospital Notre Dame du Perpétuel Secours in Levallois-Perret on 20 November 1992, and remained there until he died on 6 January 1993, at the age of 54, from AIDS complication; his diagnosis was not made public until the morning of his death.

 His funeral was held in the marble foyer of the Paris Garnier Opera House.
 Many paid tribute to his brilliance as a dancer.
-One such tribute came from Oleg Vinogradov of the Mariinsky Ballet, stating: "What Nureyev did in the west, he could never have done here."
+One such tribute came from Oleg Vinogradov of the Mariinsky Ballet, stating: "What Nureyev did in the West, he could never have done here."

-Nureyev's grave, at the Russian cemetery in Sainte-Geneviève-des-Bois near Paris, features a tomb draped in a mosaic of an Oriental carpet.
+Nureyev's grave, at the Russian cemetery in Sainte-Geneviève-des-Bois near Paris, features a tomb draped in a mosaic of an Oriental carpet, a kilim.
 Nureyev was an avid collector of beautiful carpets and antique textiles.
 As his coffin was lowered into the ground, music from the last act of Giselle was played and his ballet shoes were cast into the grave along with white lilies.